 - The person is too young for joint replacement and he/she is in constant pain and being pain managed until they get older.

 - Cannot afford the down time in being away from his/her work

 - High insurance deductibles that will sometimes exceed the cost of stem cell treatments

-- The person want to remains active in sports
+- The person wants to remain active in sports

 - The person had years of cortisone, NSAIDs, and opioids treatments that made their condition worse and are skeptical of surgery.

-- The are sold on the concept of stem cells
+- They are sold on the concept of stem cells

 Frequently asked questions about stem cell therapy:

 - Stem cell therapy in the elderly osteoarthritis patient.
 Are your stem cells too old and too weak?
 No